LaurieLBaker/DataVisualisationUsingRShiny/README.md

 <h1> ShinyCourse </h1>

-<h4> This repository stores material and code for the Shiny Workshop to be held in Bagamoyo and Arusha, July-August 2019.<h4><br>
+<h4> This repository stores material and code for the Shiny Workshop held in Bagamoyo and Arusha, July-August 2019.<h4><br>

 <hr>